Seizure of a Vehicle for Forfeiture

 Florida law prohibits using a motor vehicle for transporting, carrying, or conveying any contraband article in, upon, or by means of any property, motor vehicle, or aircraft, under Section 932.702 of the Florida Statutes.

-In only limited circumstances can a motor vehicle be subjected to forfeiture as an instrumentality in the commission of a felony, if the vehicle was merely used to transport the individual to a site of criminal activity.
+A motor vehicle is subjected to forfeiture as an instrumentality in committing a felony under limited circumstances if the vehicle was merely used to transport the individual to a site of criminal activity.
 See Deckham v.
 State, 478 So.
 2d 347, 348-49 (Fla.
 1985).

-This article explains why law enforcement officers with the Florida Highway Patrol, a local sheriff’s office, or a local police department, might seize a vehicle for forfeiture and the special rules that apply.
+This article explains why law enforcement officers with the Florida Highway Patrol, a local sheriff’s office, or a local police department might seize a vehicle for forfeiture.

 Attorneys for Vehicle Seizures in Florida